Skip to main content

 docker volume create --name convsrv-etc

-3. Create the token cache directory and set permissions.
-Mount the volume, create the TokenCaches folder, and give the Conversion Service user read and write access.
+3. Mount the volume, create the TokenCaches folder, and grant the Conversion Service user read and write access:

 docker run --rm \